 Notes on the data: Hospital admissions

-Policy context: Same-day admissions for dialysis for kidney disease account for a large proportion of same-day admissions, particularly for Indigenous Australians, who were admitted for dialysis at 12 times the rate for other Australians in 2014-15 .
-In 2014/15, same-day admissions of Indigenous Australians for dialysis represented 66.4% of all same-day admissions; for other Australians the figure was just 22.1%.
+Policy context: Same-day admissions for dialysis for kidney disease account for a large proportion of same-day admissions, particularly for Indigenous Australians, who were admitted for dialysis at 13 times the rate for other Australians in 2016-17 .
+In 2016/17, same-day admissions for dialysis represented 76% of all same-day admissions for Indigenous Australians, however when excluding separations for dialysis, Indigenous Australians had lower same-day separation rates than other Australians in New South Wales, Queensland, Western Australia and South Australia.

 The data presented are of the number of same-day admissions for dialysis for kidney disease, including both haemodialysis and peritoneal dialysis, International Classification of Disease (ICD-10-AM) codes Z49.1 and Z49.2.
 There are two main types of dialysis: peritoneal, which occurs inside the body and can be performed almost anywhere, usually in the home setting; and haemodialysis, which occurs outside the body and is most often conducted in a hospital or satellite setting.
 The reason for presenting these data separately from overnight admissions is that they represent many repeat visits by a relatively small number of patients, who may have multiple admissions in a week.
 Their inclusion with other (overnight) admissions can dramatically alter the geographic distribution of these other categories of admissions.
 This is particularly evident in regional and remote areas, where dialysis facilities are located, and where those using them may have moved to live to be near the facility.